Gilandel/utils-old/utils-assertor/README.md

 ## Output details

 ### toThrow
 Throw an exception if the assertion is false.
-Two ways to personalize the exception exist:
+Thee ways to personalize the exception exist:
 - a message:
 	The message can be personalized via arguments injection and locale.
 	Back-side the method String.format will be called with these arguments.
 	Parameters can also be injected.
 - an exception:
 	An exception can be also used (default: IllegalArgumentException).
+- a function:
+	A bi-function (a function with two parameters) can be passed.
+	This function is only called if statement is false.
+	The two parameters received are the combined errors messages and all the parameters.

 * Signatures:
 	- toThrow()